vlutton/encore-ui/CONTRIBUTING.md

-# How to contribute
+# Contribution Guide

-We want to keep it as easy as possible to contribute changes to EncoreUI, while making sure not to overburden the core EncoreUI team.
-There are a few guidelines that we need to follow so that we can have a chance of keeping on top of things.
+The following guidelines are in place to keep it as easy as possible to contribute changes to EncoreUI, while making sure not to overburden the core EncoreUI team.

 ## Bugs & Issues

 Please submit any bugs you encounter when using EncoreUI to our [Github Issues Tracker](https://github.com/rackerlabs/encore-ui/issues).

 When submitting a bug report, please **include a set of steps to reproduce the issue** and any related information (browser, OS, etc).
-If we can't reproduce the issue then it makes fixing it much more difficult.
+If an EncoreUI developer cannot reproduce the issue, it becomes much more difficult to fix.

 ### Preparing an Issue for development
 When an Issue is ready to move to development, make sure it includes the following:

 * Link to Invision designs (if applicable)
 * Screenshot of final visual design
 * For new visual components or visual changes, sign-off from our designers is _required_.
 Mark issue with `Needs Design` label to request input
 * When all technical discussion on the issue is complete, change the label to `Ready for Dev`.
 For visual components/changes, *only* a designer may make this change.

 ## Adding/Updating Code

-If you plan on adding/updating code, please make sure you've first filed an issue, detailing why you think the update is necessary.
+If you plan on adding/updating code, please make sure you have first filed an issue, detailing why you think the update is necessary.
 This lets the EncoreUI team discuss the problem and potential solutions with you.
-We also want to ensure that separate teams aren't trying to do the same thing simultaneously.
+This also helps to ensure that separate teams are not trying to do the same thing simultaneously.

 ## PR Types:

-There are a few typical types of Pull Requests that we see:
+The following types of Pull Requests are most commonly seen:

 * New Components
 * DO NOT MERGE - Reserved for prototype work